El with middle hook

 El with middle hook (Ԡ ԡ; italics: Ԡ ԡ) is a letter of the Cyrillic script.
 Its form is derived from the Cyrillic letter El (Л л) by adding a hook to the middle of the right leg.

 El with middle hook was only used in the Abkhaz and Chuvash languages.

-In Chuvash it was used for the palatalized voiced alveolar lateral approximant [lʲ].
+In Chuvash it was used for the palatalized alveolar lateral approximant /lʲ/, and corresponds in other Chuvash orthographies to el with grave (Л̀ л̀).